scarletquasar/general-benchmarks/README.md

 # ⏱️ General Benchmarks

-Repository containing benchmarks organized by tech and discussions around it.
+(Archived) Repository containing benchmarks organized by tech and discussions around it.
 The benchmarks are not limited to a single programming language, or even to a single framework and are focused on general purpose.

 ## Benchmark Format